fantactuka/backbone-route-filter/README.md

   after: {
     // Google analytics tracking
-    // After filter will be triggered only if before filters passed action was triggered,
+    // After filter will be triggered only if all before filters passed and action was triggered,
-    // so you'll track pages that was displayed to user '*any': function(fragment) {
+    // so you'll only track pages that was displayed to user '*any': function(fragment) {
       goog._trackPageview(fragment);
     }